-Dean Chalkley and Harris Elliot took up the mantle to investigate and represent The Rudeboy, creating ‘Return of the Rudeboy’: a comprehensive visual essay of the modern ‘Rudie’.
+Dean Chalkley and Harris Elliott took up the mantle to investigate and represent The Rudeboy, creating ‘Return of the Rudeboy’: a comprehensive visual essay of the modern ‘Rudie’.
 This ambitious project successfully unpacked five decades of culture, music and an attitude towards style.

 The pair imbued Rudie zeal, into their project and produced a 12-week exhibition and immersive experience (film/talks/live events) at London’s Somerset House.
 The show received many plaudits from creative industry, press and the public alike.
 And was recognised for bringing an under-represented subculture into a mainstream sphere.